 Issa Amro is one of the most prominent Palestinian human rights defender known for advocating non-violent resistance to the Israeli occupation of the Palestinian territories.
 He is currently on trial before a military tribunal on a broad slate of charges related to his activism.

-Three members of the anti-slavery organization IRA-Mauritania are serving sentences up to 15 years for participating in a peaceful protest.
+Two members of the anti-slavery organization IRA-Mauritania are imprisoned for participating in a peaceful protest.

 Mohammed Shaikh Ould Mohammed Ould Mkhaitir is a blogger who faced a death sentence on charges of apostasy.